telota/quick-csr/README.rst

     $ pip install --user .

-To avoid conflicts within your `site-package`'s namespace, it is however recommended to install any end-user-software in a seperate virtual environment with `pipsi` [pipsi]_:
+To avoid conflicts within your ``site-package``'s namespace, it is however recommended to install any end-user-software in a separate virtual environment with pipsi_:

 .. code-block:: console